adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info Upload a directory (or set of web links) to the cloud in a grouped manner, so that they can safely be deleted from computer's desktop, or browser
+- <span class="hashtag">#info</span> Upload a directory (or set of web links) to the cloud in a grouped manner, so that they can safely be deleted from computer's desktop, or browser
   <span id="789425503" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"